 Sweet 16: good for parties, bad for your car insurance

-There are many things an insurance company looks at when determining your rate and the rate of your new driver.
+There are many things an insurance company looks at when determining your rate and the car insurance rate of your new driver.
 Age, gender, where you live, and what you drive affect how much you pay.
 And when you’re paying significantly more for your newly-licensed driver, you want to make sure you’re getting the best deal possible.
 So, let's break it down.
 Starting first with which company should you choose.

-In a survey we completed to find which car insurance company was the cheapest for teens, we discovered that Geico provided the lowest rate with all other metrics constant with Progressive as number 2.
+In a survey we completed to find which car insurance company was the cheapest for teens, we discovered that Geico provided the lowest rate with all other metrics and coverage constant with Progressive as number 2.
 Now, our survey used the profile of a 17-year-old driver on their parent's policy within 5 zip codes across the US.
-Considering that we are talking about 16-year-olds, and you and your driver might not fit the profile we used, you should look at many different companies in order to find the best rate for you.
+Considering that we are talking about 16-year-olds and you and your driver might not fit the profile we used, you should look at many different companies in order to find the best rate for you.
 Because your teen's rate changes so much as they age, we recommend shopping for car insurance every 6 months.
 Do that here with us.